Undergraduate Students

 The College has set the following standards for satisfactory academic progress:

 • Students must successfully complete 75 percent of attempted credits per semester.
-Grades of F, WF, WP, and I are not considered as successfully completing a course.
+Grades of F, W, and I are not considered as successfully completing a course.

 Students who fall below either of these standards are placed on Academic Notice.
 Students who do not earn Satisfactory Academic Progress for two consecutive semesters are subject to Academic Suspension.
-Students who have been academically suspended may appeal to the Academic Appeals Committee for their allowance of continued study.
-If a student chooses not to appeal their academic standing or their appeal is denied, they will be administratively withdrawn.
-After at least one semester of suspension, the student may apply for readmittance to the College which will require submitting a petition to the Academic Appeals Committee to show evidence of readiness for continued studies.
+Students who have been academically suspended may appeal to the Academic Appeals Committee for their allowance of continued enrollment.
+If a student chooses not to appeal their academic standing or their appeal is denied, their Academic Suspension will be upheld and they will be administratively withdrawn from the College.
+After at least one semester of suspension, the student may apply for readmittance, which will require submitting a petition to the Academic Appeals Committee to show evidence of readiness to return to academic life at Emerson.

-If, after a thorough review of a student’s academic record, the Academic Appeals Committee determines that a student’s academic success at Emerson College is not feasible, that student will be issued an Academic Dismissal.
-A third consecutive semester of not earning satisfactory academic progress will also result in automatic Academic Dismissal, which is a permanent separation from the College with no option to appeal.
+If, after a comprehensive review of a student's academic record, the Office of the Registrar determines that there is no remaining grading scenario under which a student could achieve the minimum cumulative GPA required for continued enrollment at Emerson College, the student will be issued an Academic Dismissal.
+In addition, a third consecutive semester of not earning satisfactory academic progress standards will result in an automatic Academic Dismissal, which is a permanent separation from Emerson College with no options for appeal or reinstatement.

 Academic Ethics